 11 Submission of contributions

-11.1 Member States, Sector Members, Associates,2 duly authorized entities and organizations, and the chairmen and vice-chairmen of study groups or subordinate groups should submit their contributions to current studies to the Director of BDT using the official templates made available online.
+11.1 Member States, Sector Members, Associates, Academia [Russian Federation2]duly authorized entities and organizations, and the chairmen and vice-chairmen of study groups or subordinate groups should submit their contributions to current studies to the Director of BDT using the official templates made available online.

 11.2 Such contributions should, inter alia, deal with the results of experience gained in telecommunication development, describe case studies and/or contain proposals for promoting balanced worldwide and regional telecommunication development.

-2
+11.2a Contributions should relate to the matters under study in the Question to which they have been submitted (to limit or avoid contributions with no relation to the Questions to which they are addressed).

+11.2b Contributions should aim to provide useful data for the study of questions that they have been submitted to and for developing and least developed countries in particular, by providing them mainly with specific and concrete information concerning the implementation of telecommunication policy, the deployment of telecommunications networks or the provision of telecommunications services.[Cote d’Ivoire2]

-11.3 In order to facilitate the study of certain Questions, BDT may submit consolidated documents relevant to the Question or the results of case studiesUSA.
+11.3 In order to facilitate the study of certain Questions, BDT may submit consolidated documents relevant to the Question or the results of case studies including information on existing Programme and Regional Office activities [USA].
 Such documents will be treated as contributions.

 11.4 In principle, documents submitted to the study groups as contributions should not exceed five pages.
 For existing texts, cross-references should be used instead of repeating material in extenso.
 Information material can be placed in annexes or provided on request as an information document.
 An example of the form for the submission of contributions is set out in Annex 2 to this resolution.